 Property: For most animations you can modify a property, like the direction of the motion, the font style or color, or the degree of rotation.

 Speed: For most animations you can select a speed/duration.
-PowerPoint 2010 also lets you set a delay before running the animation.
+PowerPoint 2010, 2013, and 2016 also let you set a delay before running the animation.

-Text animation: You can apply most text animations either letter by letter, word by word, or all at once.
-The dialog for the effect's options is where you find this choice.
+Text animation: You can apply most text animations either letter by letter, word by word, or all at once. the Effect Options dialog contains the choices.

 |What you will learn:|| to apply an animation